roboalchemist/firefox-youtube-ai-extension/PROJECT_SPEC.md

-I want to create a firefox extension to make youtube.com more like I would like.
+[x] I want to create a firefox extension to make youtube.com more like I would like.
 Instead of going through the sub-menu on each video on the home page to select "Not Interested" and then have to select "Tell us why" to select I've already watched this video", I want a button in the lower-right hand area of the video box that lets me select "already watched" with just an icon.
 It should have tool-tip to idicate what it means.

+[ ] I want to add another button to the left of the mark as watched that opens up a modal to present a summary of a video.
+The summary is generated via a summary prompt (from the extension setup page) using the openrouter api.
+The transcript of the video is extracted from the site and fed to the model after the prompt.
+I'll need to be able to add and store an https://openrouter.ai. key.
+I should also be able to specify the model (default is `google/gemini-2.5-flash-lite`).
+It should show the summary results in a modal popup box that include the ability to mark the video as watched.